SparkInnovationsCorp/GuardRailsJs/docs/compiler-api.md

 ## JavaScript Compiler

-The `Handlebars.JavaScriptCompiler` object has a number of methods that may be customized to alter the output of the compiler:
+The `Guardrails.JavaScriptCompiler` object has a number of methods that may be customized to alter the output of the compiler:

 - `nameLookup(parent, name, type)`
   Used to generate the code to resolve a given path component.